By the end of this chapter, you should be able to:

 Docstrings are essential when writing methods and can be thought of like an enhanced comment.
 Docstrings are also very useful when writing tests, as you can see what the docstring is when running the test.
 You are highly encouraged to write docstrings for your functions, and inside classes as well.
 You can read more about standards on docstrings here.

-Unlike languages like Java and C++, Python is a loosely typed language.
-This means that we do not need to define the data type of a variable when initializing it.
+Unlike languages like Java and C++, Python is a dynamically typed language.
+This means that we do not need to explicitly define the data type of a variable when initializing it.
 This gives us a bit more flexibility around our code, but sometimes we want to clearly indicate that a certain data type is what should be passed as a parameter, or that a function returns a specific value.
 We can do that in Python!
 Let's see what that looks like:

-def add(a: int, b: int) -> int: """This function returns the sum of two numbers""" return a+b
+def add(a: int, b: int) -> int: """This function returns the sum of two numbers""" return a + b

 We are specifying that both